Chris Melling (rugby league): Representative football

-Away from football
+Physiotherapy career

-Melling is a qualified Physiotherapist after studying at the University of Central Lancashire in Preston, graduating in June 2006.
-Melling hopes to set up his own physiotherapy practise in the future.
+Melling became a qualified physiotherapist after studying at the University of Central Lancashire in Preston, graduating in June 2006.
+He hoped to set up his own physiotherapy practise in the future.

+After retiring as a player in 2013, Melling joined Warrington Wolves as a rehab specialist and academy physiotherapist, and later worked as a physio at Oldham and Halifax.
+Melling became head physio at Leigh Leopards in December 2022.